Thursday's Scottish gossip

 Aberdeen boss Jim Goodwin says he and his team "can't be content" with just reaching the semi-finals of the League Cup after victory against Partick Thistle.
 (The Scotsman)

-Defender Stephen Kingsley says Hearts are hurting from their recent run of results - but has vowed they will not use their extensive injury list as an excuse.
+Scotland defender Stephen Kingsley says Hearts are hurting from their recent run of results - but has vowed they will not use their extensive injury list as an excuse.
 (Daily Record)

-Postecoglou never doubted striker Kyogo Furuhashi after he ended a relatively poor run of form with a goal to send Celtic into the League Cup semi-finals.
+Postecoglou never doubted Japan striker Kyogo Furuhashi after he ended a relatively poor run of form with a goal to send Celtic into the League Cup semi-finals.
 (Daily Record)

-Rangers starlet Alex Lowry took the biggest step yet on his road to recovering from injury, playing 45 minutes for the Rangers B team last night.
+Rangers starlet Alex Lowry took the biggest step yet on his road to recovering from injury, playing 45 minutes for the B team on Wednesday.
 (Scottish Sun)

 - Four lives get fatally intertwined: Watch Steven Moffat's devilish thriller starring David Tennant, Dolly Wells, Lydia West and Stanley Tucci